Enter price + cost

 The price the customer pays and your all-in landed cost per unit.
 These drive the referral fee and the net-profit math.

-Walmart Marketplace is refreshingly simple to model: you pay a referral fee (a percentage of the selling price, set by category) and, if Walmart fulfills the order, a WFS fulfillment fee.
-There is no monthly subscription, no setup fee, and no separate payment-processing fee.
+Walmart Marketplace fees consist of two charges: a referral fee (a category-set percentage of the selling price) and, for WFS-fulfilled orders, a weight-based fulfillment fee — there is no monthly subscription, setup charge, or separate payment-processing fee.
+Most categories pay 15% referral; consumer electronics pay 8%, computers 6%, and high-value categories like jewelry are tiered — 20% up to $250 then 5% above.
 This Walmart fee calculator turns those two charges into your real net profit, margin, and bank settlement on every sale.

-The Walmart fee calculator answers the question every seller asks before listing: after Walmart takes its cut, what do I actually keep?
-Walmart charges a **referral fee** β its commission β as a percentage of the total price, and that rate depends on your category.
-Most categories are 15%, but consumer electronics is 8%, personal computers 6%, and a handful of high-value categories like jewelry start at 20% with a sharp drop above a price threshold.
+The Walmart fee calculator answers what you actually keep.
+Before listing, every seller asks: after Walmart takes its cut, what do I keep?
+Walmart charges a referral fee — its commission — as a percentage of the total price, set by your category.
+Most categories are 15%, but consumer electronics is 8%, computers 6%, and a handful of high-value categories like jewelry start at 20% with a sharp drop above a price threshold.
 Pick your category and we apply the correct rate, including tiered and marginal pricing.

-If you use **Walmart Fulfillment Services (WFS)**, Walmart stores, picks, packs and ships your inventory for a per-unit fulfillment fee based on weight β plus a small apparel surcharge and a +$1 surcharge on items under $10.
-If you ship orders yourself (seller-fulfilled), there is no WFS fee, but your own carrier cost is a real per-unit expense, so we fold that in instead.
+Walmart Fulfillment Services (WFS) adds a per-unit fee.
+If Walmart stores, picks, packs and ships your inventory, it charges a weight-based fulfillment fee — plus a small apparel surcharge and a +$1 surcharge on items under $10.
+If you ship yourself, there is no WFS fee, but your carrier cost is a real per-unit expense.
 Either way, you see net settlement, net profit, margin, the full fee breakdown, and your break-even price.

-What makes Walmart distinctive β and what this calculator makes obvious β is what is *not* charged.
-Walmart Marketplace has **no monthly seller fee, no setup fee, and no payment-processing fee** layered on top of the referral fee.
-That is a structural advantage over Amazon, where the Professional plan costs $39.99/month before a single sale.
+No monthly fee, no setup fee, no payment-processing fee.
+That is Walmart's structural advantage.
+Walmart Marketplace charges none of these layered on top of the referral fee.
+Amazon's Professional plan is $39.99/month before a single sale; Walmart is $0.
 We surface a $0 monthly-fee line so the comparison is impossible to miss.

-All rates live in a centrally-versioned data file (`walmart.json`, fee data verified 2026-05-30) sourced from Walmart Marketplace's published referral-fee schedule and WFS pricing.
-Walmart updates fees periodically; this is one of the few free Walmart seller fee calculators that publishes its rate source and as-of date openly.
+Rates verified and sourced.
+All rates live in a versioned file (`walmart.json`, fee data verified 2026-07-04), sourced from Walmart's published referral-fee schedule and WFS pricing.
 Use it to price a new listing, compare WFS against shipping yourself, pick the right category, or sanity-check a settlement report that looks off.

 The price the customer pays and your all-in landed cost per unit.
 These drive the referral fee and the net-profit math.